Vladachi8/rsschool-cv/cv.md

 ## Goal and Wishes

 I want to gain more commercial experience and improve myself as a specialist.
-At the same time, I want improve my English.
+At the same time, I'm improving my English.
 Why?

 Because after a while I don't lose interest in this activity and I want to consume the content in the original.